VA Cooperative Studies Program (CSP)

 CSP Coordinating Center - Palo Alto, CA

 Palo Alto CSP Coordinating Center is located at the Mountain View Division of the VA Palo Alto Healthcare System.
 The center was established in September 1978 under the direction of Dr. Kenneth James.
 In 1992, Dr. Philip Lavori became the Director and oversaw many accomplishments including the upgrading and streamlining of the center's data collection system.
 The center's academic relationship was also strengthened with Stanford University, enabling greater collaboration with both VA and Stanford investigators.
 Dr. Lavori's renown in clinical trials added to the prominence of CSP as a whole when he was appointed Acting CSP Director from 2002-2004.
 Dr. Javaid Sheikh was Center Director from 2005-2006, and led the center through its successful application for funding renewal in 2006.
 In 2007 Dr. Mark Holodniy became the Acting Director.
 Dr. Holodniy is Professor of Medicine (Infectious Diseases & Geographic Medicine division) at Stanford University.
 He directed the HIV clinical program and AIDS Research Center at VA Palo Alto Health Care System since 1991.
 Dr. Holodniy is also a staff member in the VHA Office of Public Health and Environmental Hazards, and directs the Office of Public Health Surveillance & Research.
 He led Palo Alto's efforts on CSP-wide projects to increase standardization across CSP Centers.
 In September 2009, Dr. Ying Lu was recruited from the University of California San Francisco to take the permanent center Director position.
 Dr. Lu was also accepted as Professor of Biostatistics in the Department of Health Research and Policy at Stanford University.
+In March 2021, Dr. Ying Qing Chen became the Center Director.
+He is Professor of Medicine from the Stanford Prevention Research Center at Stanford University.

 The center's record and experience in clinical trials has changed or has the potential to change the practice of medicine in VA and nationally across several disciplines.
 Since its inception, the center has conducted over 30 cooperative studies.
 Notable studies coordinated by the Palo Alto CSPCC include: